9seeds/chargify/trunk/readme.txt

 10. If that works, you'll need to continue setting up your Chargify account, inputting whatever information you need for your merchant account, payment gateway, or PayPal account.
 See chargify's support for more information on that.

 == Changelog ==
+= 2.0.10 =
+* Fix versioning

+= 2.0.9 =
+* Fix for TLS 1.2 - Force 1.2 and display error if system doesn't support it

+= 2.0.8 =
+* Fix inifinite slashes in chargify product forms

+= 2.0.7 =
+* Remove ALL debug code

+= 2.0.6 =
+* Remove debug code

+= 2.0.5 =
+* Add filter to change the signup form
+* Add filter to disable automatic login after purchase

+= 2.0.4 =
+* Make the plugin safe to use with Ampersands in names

+= 2.0.3 =
+* Add the ability to pass in pre-selected plan to order form

+= 2.0.2 =
+* Fix cancellations so they are effective no matter where they happen

+= 2.0.1 =
+* Fix an naked API key
+* Fix some warnings

+= 2.0 =
+* Partially protect content with shortcodes
+* Drip content based on number of days after purchase date
+* Clean up settings page and simplify the steps for setup
+* Added an easy to access help section

 = 1.0.4 =
 * Refactor for WP 4.1.1
 * Automatically create and login user on subscription creation